expectedparrot/edsl/docs/coop.rst

 | Post objects to the Coop using the `edsl.coop` module and methods.
 See below for details and examples for uploading, downloading, updating and deleting content on the Coop.

 | **6.
 Choose the visibility of your content**
 | You can set the visibility of an object when you post it to the Coop or update it later.
 There are 3 options:

 * `public`: Visible to everyone
 * `private`: Visible to logged in users that you have granted access
-* `unlisted`: Visible to anyone with the link but not listed in search results
+* `unlisted`: Visible to anyone with the link but not listed in search results (default)

-By default, objects are posted as *unlisted*.
 See below for details on setting and changing the visibility of an object.

 | **7.
 Explore content**
-| `Search other public or shared content <https://www.expectedparrot.com/content/explore>`_.
+| `Search other content at the Coop <https://www.expectedparrot.com/content/explore>`_.
 Copy code and examples to modify or rerun them.

 Methods